-Granite Falls walking track is a 1km, grade 3 hike located in the Morton National Park, New South Wales.
-The hike should take around 45 mins to complete.
+Granite Falls walking track is a 1km, grade 3 hike in Morton National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 Granite Falls walking track offers an easy amble through eucalypt-dominated bushland.
 Check out robust stringybark, red bloodwood and turpentine trees as you go, and brush up on the area's history and geology with the track's interpretive signs.